-When the Department of Justice announced the first-ever indictments of two Chinese nationals accused of shipping massive amounts of fentanyl through the mail to customers in the United States, it was a major news event.
-Flanked by top law enforcement officials, Deputy Attorney General Rod Rosenstein touted the cases at an October press conference as “a major milestone in our battle to stop deadly fentanyl from entering the United States.
+When the Department of Justice announced the first-ever indictments of two Chinese nationals accused of shipping massive amounts of fentanyl through the mail to customers in the United States, it was major news.
+Flanked by top law enforcement officials, Deputy Attorney General Rod Rosenstein touted the cases at an October press conference as a "milestone in our battle to stop deadly fentanyl from entering the United States."

 But when Rosenstein was asked whether the two alleged kingpins, Xiaobing Yan and Jian Zhang, were in custody, he declined to comment.
 VICE News found out why: Chinese authorities have so far declined to apprehend the men, with one top official claiming that the U.S. overstepped its authority and failed to provide enough evidence to justify their arrest.

 Speaking exclusively to VICE News in Beijing, Yu Haibin, director of precursor chemical control at the National Narcotics Control Commission, the Chinese equivalent of the DEA, said the fentanyl cases remain under investigation.
 But, he added, “the U.S. unilateral indictment of Chinese people has made our investigation difficult.”

 “China does not have solid evidence to show that they have violated Chinese law”

 “China does not have solid evidence to show that they have violated Chinese law,” Yu said.
 “Our American counterparts haven't provided such evidence either.
 Therefore, we have not reached a point to indict or arrest these two suspects.”